Levasseur-afk/SG_Test/README.md

 ### Tests

 I verified that the JAVA part was working with "testing" from the main.
-I didn't build a database to check the SQL querries.
+I created a simple database using Xampp to check SQL querries.

 ### Difficulties

-In the JAVA part, "la forme d'un singleton".
+In the JAVA part, "la forme d'un singleton" was something I didn't know.
 In the SQL part, COALESCE to avoid having a NULL when no rows are returned.